Nine tips for CRISC exam success [updated 2022]

 - How much can you spend on preparation material and training courses?
-Look for official, certified study materials and training to make sure you have a thorough understanding of each topic covered in the exam.
+Look for official, certified study materials and training to ensure you have a thorough understanding of each topic covered in the exam.
 A great option is getting the official review manual and reading it early on; this will create a solid basis for further skill development using your choice of training methodology.

 - What training method best suits you?
 Some people prefer self-learning, while others think there is no substitute for the classroom.
-Other candidates find online training helps them study on-the-go, at any time.
+Other candidates find online training helps them study on the go, at any time.
 Use your past learning experiences to help you pick the method to help you prepare best.

-Before exam day, your primary focus should be on not exhausting yourself and being at your best during the exam.
+Before exam day, your primary focus should be not exhausting yourself and being at your best during the exam.

 A few things to remember:

-- Are you calm and well rested?
+- Are you calm and well-rested?
 Many candidates fail because of physical and mental exhaustion.
-Staying up late doing a final round of study may sound tempting, but last-minute reading is usually not a good thing, and may even leave you anxious.
+Staying up late doing a final round of study may sound tempting, but last-minute reading is usually not a good thing and may even leave you anxious.
 If you think it is important to do a final review, do a selective reading instead.
 Also, do not focus solely on weaknesses.
 If you have not mastered a specific topic until now, you may prefer to focus on enhancing the areas where you’re good.
 A great tool for selective reading is using summaries or glossaries, which have lots of important information, some of which you may have missed during your study sessions.
-As for the physical side, ingesting (even small amounts) of alcoholic beverages is a really bad idea.
-If your exam is during the morning, having a balanced breakfast and drinking plenty of water is a very helpful way to make sure you are at your best.
+As for the physical side, ingesting (even small amounts) alcoholic beverages is a really bad idea.
+If your exam is during the morning, having a balanced breakfast and drinking plenty of water is helpful to make sure you are at your best.
 If it is during the afternoon, eat a light lunch.

 Here are some last-minute tips to remember on exam day: